 That I may glory with Your inheritance.

 a.
-Remember me, O LORD: With a preface and foundation of praise, the Psalmist felt the door was open to ask God for help.
-He knew that for God to remember was to stir His compassion action.
-For God to visit meant He would come with His salvation, bringing deliverance in the present trouble.
+Remember me, O Lord: With a preface and foundation of praise, the psalmist felt the door was open to ask God for help.
+He knew that for God to remember was to stir His compassionate action.
+For God to visit meant He would come with His salvation, bringing deliverance from the present trouble.

 i.
-Horne called the prayer of Psalm 106:4-5 “The most spiritual and heavenly petition that the devoutest Christian can prefer to the throne of grace.”
+Horne called the prayer of verses 4-5 “The most spiritual and heavenly petition that the devoutest Christian can [bring] to the throne of grace.”

 b.
-Oh, visit me with Your salvation: The plea is made as if the Psalmist were too sick to go to the doctor for necessary care, and must have the doctor visit them.
+Oh, visit me with Your salvation: The plea is made as if the psalmist were too sick to go to the doctor for necessary care, and must have the doctor visit him.

 i.
 “There is no salvation apart from the Lord, and he must visit us with it or we shall never obtain it.
 We are too sick to visit our Great Physician, and therefore he visits us.”
 (Spurgeon)